IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

 ## Step 3: Creating a Document Term Matrix (DTM)
 A DTM describes the frequency of terms that occur in a collection of documents (defined as individual tweets in our case).
 This is represented in a matrix form where
-1. each row represetns one document
+1. each row represetns one document (or tweet)
 2. each column represents one term or word
 3. the value in each matrix cell represents the number of times it appeared in that document (or tweet)